-HeadFloater is a neoprene headband designed to comfortably encompass the skull and relieve head and neck pain and stress.
+HeadFloater is a neoprene headband designed to cure “Tech Neck”by comfortably encompassing the skull and relieving head and neck pain and stress.
 Internal bungee cords connect in a figure-eight cross and attach to hand straps.

 Our video shows how the HeadFloater bungees compress and decompress the skull while lengthening the neck: a very pleasurable and therapeutic experience.